 - A quiet practice area.

-- A smartphone with tripod, laptop, or computer with a webcam and Zoom or Skype installed.
+- A smartphone with tripod, laptop, or computer with a webcam and Skype installed.

 - A lamp or other light source to illuminate the piano area.